post-self/post-self.ink/content/stories/made-in-the-image.md

 "We are certainly not the only species that cares, nor that has emotions."

 "Indeed," I say, raising my head and pulling words from a book I had recently reread.
-"Even...ah, even Maimonides says such: "There is no difference in this case between the pain of man and the pain of other living beings, since...ah, since the love and tenderness of the mother for her young ones is not produced by reasoning, but by imagination, and this faculty exists not only in man but...ah, but in most living beings.""
+"Even...ah, even Maimonides says such: "There is no difference in this case between the pain of man and the pain of other living beings, since the love and tenderness of the mother for her young ones is not produced by reasoning, but by imagination, and this faculty exists not only in man but in most living beings.""

 "Of *course* you have a quote," she says, laughing fondly.
 "I love you dearly.
 Please be ever yourself."

 I manage a weak smile.
 "That is the rub, yes?"

 "Yes.
 Of course, my dear.
 I apologize if that came off as insensitive."
 She smiles down to me, brushing her finger gently under my snout from chin to chest.
-"Perhaps it is the ability to teach, or to learn.
+"Perhaps instead it is the ability to teach, or to learn.
 Not just individually, but on a societal, generational scale."

 I keep my snout lifted for the touch, and stay quiet to mull over these words.